bizhili/for_python/README.md

 # for_python
 This file is used for python
+welcome https://github.com/bizhili to explore more